Crouzon syndrome is a genetic problem. The bones in the skull and face join in the wrong way.

 There is no cure for Crouzon syndrome.
-Currently, many of the symptoms can be treated with surgery.
+Many of the symptoms can be treated with surgery.

 There are a number of surgeries used to treat the symptoms of Crouzon syndrome.
-These include:
+These are:

-Orthodontic treatment can help correct the alignment of teeth.
-It may include braces.
+Orthodontic treatment can help fix the alignment of teeth.
+It may mean braces.

-Children with a mental deficiency or intellectual disability may need special education help.
+Children with an intellectual disability may need special education help.

 There is no known way to prevent Crouzon syndrome.
 If you have Crouzon syndrome or have a family history of the disorder, you can talk to a genetic counselor when deciding to have children.

 ACPA Family Services